meilisearch/specifications/text/0001-script-based-tokenizer.md

 ### Implementation Details

-We want to support different tokenizers based on the language of the text to be indexed.
-For this we may need to change the tokenizer we are using while indexing, depending on the language and the script.
-The Analyzer provides an interface that abstract this need away from the consumer of the tokens.
+We want to support different tokenizers based on the language of the text that needs to be indexed.
+For this, we may need to change the tokenizer we are using while indexing, depending on the language and the script.
+The Analyzer provides an interface that abstracts this need away from the consumer of the tokens.

 #### Pipeline